Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Background and Notation

 Assuming that $\G$ is sparse, each $X_i$ will have a small number of parents and therefore $\Prob(\TT, \D)$ will be a low-dimensional distribution that can be estimated efficiently from the data.

 On the other hand, structure learning is NP-hard \cite{nphard}.
 Many algorithms have been proposed for this problem following one of three possible approaches: \emph{constraint-based}, \emph{score-based} and \emph{hybrid}.
 Constraint-based algorithms are based on the seminal work of Pearl on causal graphical models \cite{ic}: they use conditional independence tests to assess which conditional independence relationships are supported by data, and they assume that $\G$ is a perfect map of to identify which arcs to include in $\G$ from the results of those tests.
-The most popular algorithm in this class is arguably the PC algorithm \cite{colombo}.
+The most popular algorithm in this class is arguably the PC algorithm \cite{colombo}, which was originally introduced in \cite{spirtes} in the context of causal discovery.
 Score-based algorithms represent the application of general-purpose optimisation techniques to BN structure learning: each candidate DAG is assigned a network score reflecting its goodness of fit, which the algorithm then attempts to maximise.
-Some examples are heuristics such as greedy search, simulated annealing \cite{bouckaert} and genetic algorithms \cite{larranaga}; and exact maximisation algorithms based on the efficient pruning of the space of the DAGs and tight bounds on the scores \cite{cutting,suzuki17}.
-Some algorithms \cite{order1,k2}, such as K2, seek to speed-up structure learning by first obtaining a topological ordering of the nodes and then learning the optimal DAG conditional on that.
+Some examples are heuristics such as greedy search, simulated annealing \cite{bouckaert} and genetic algorithms \cite{larranaga}; they work well in practical applications but do not come with any formal guarantees about the optimality of the networks they learn.
+Other algorithms \cite{order1,k2}, such as K2, seek to speed-up structure learning by first obtaining a topological ordering of the nodes and then learning the optimal DAG conditional on that.
+Exact maximisation algorithms have also become feasible in recent years thanks to increasingly efficient pruning of the space of DAGs and tight bounds on the scores \cite{cutting,suzuki17}.
 Finally, hybrid algorithms combine the previous two approaches, using conditional independence tests to reduce the number of candidate DAGs to score while searching for the DAG maximising some network score.
 The best-known member of this family is the Max-Min Hill Climbing algorithm by \cite{mmhc}.
 A comprehensive review and comparison of these three approaches for complete data can be found in \cite{ijar19}; in the following, we will only consider score-based structure learning.

 Both parameter and structure learning are mathematically and computationally harder problems when learning BNs from incomplete data because decomposition in \mref{eq:parents} no longer holds.
 A common approach is to use the Expectation-Maximisation algorithm \cite[EM;][]{em} for both parameter learning and structure learning to reuse methods originally proposed for complete data.
 However, this choice comes at a significant computational cost.
 This is particularly the case for structure learning, where complete-data algorithms are embedded within EM in the Structural EM \cite{friedman97,friedman98} algorithm.
 To address this issue, Balov \cite{balov} proposed an alternative approach based on the Node-Average Likelihood (NAL) that is competitive with EM-based approaches in terms of structural accuracy but has a much lower computational cost.
 He then proved both identifiability and the consistency of NAL for discrete BNs.
 Both approaches, as well as others, are reviewed in \cite{neerlandica19} which provides a broad overview of parameter and structure learning from incomplete data.